Cooking for Breast Cancer Prevention

-- Choose a high quality extra-virgin olive oil, preferably one from California, which has stricter labeling and grading standards than Italy, recommends Drew Laberis, Executive Chef at Avera McKennan Hospital & University Health Center.
+- Choose a high quality extra-virgin olive oil, preferably one from California, which has stricter labeling and grading standards than Italy.
 Look for the California certification on the label.

 - Extra-virgin olive oil is versatile in cooking.
 Try swapping out bottled dressings, which are often high in calories and sodium, with a homemade dressing of olive oil and vinegar.
 Use a ratio of three parts olive oil to one part vinegar.

 - Use fresh herbs instead of bottled spices.
 To preserve herbs, let them air dry, place in a plastic bag, and then freeze.
 Laberis recommends mixing herbs to create flavor profiles.
 For example, mix oregano, mint and lemon juice for a Greek mix.
 Cumin and oregano create a versatile Mexican mix.

 - 1 cup Kamut (or other ancient grain)

 - ½ cup apples, chopped

 - ½ cup craisins

 - ¼ cup chopped parsley

 - ¼ cup feta cheese (or your favorite cheese)

 - Lemon juice to taste